mvccn/aGPT/README.md

     openai.api_key = "you key"
     It is more convenient to use this in a jupyter notebook, it can improve your work flow dramatically.
     Checkout test_aGPT.ipynb for more comprehensive examples.
-## update:
+## Update: use aGPT in unix shell
-Support shell access, keep the conversation, support rich print out!
+Support shell access and keep the conversation, support rich print out!
-Example:
 ![alt text](https://github.com/mvccn/aGPT/blob/main/images/shell.png?raw=true)

-## Coversational
+## Jupyter Notebook:
 ![alt text](https://github.com/mvccn/aGPT/blob/main/images/conversation.png?raw=true)

 ## Styles: